Furniture Village Gender Pay Gap Report 2025

 Whilst these positions have been traditionally biased towards males, in part due to weekend working hours, we have many very successful females in these roles and are actively seeking to understand how we can attract more females into these positions.

-Across our Group functions, more typically known as ‘Head Office’, we have over 56% female representation, which is an increase of 2% on the previous financial year.
-The most senior positions have a 41/59% split between female and male roles, an 8% increase of females within these positions.
+Across our Group functions, more typically known as ‘Head Office’, we have over 57% female representation, which is an increase of 1% on the previous financial year.
+The most senior positions have a 38/62% split between female and male roles, a 3% decrease of females within these positions.

 For the reasons highlighted above, when our employees are ranked in order of total pay and segmented into four groups of an equal number, our male to female ratios are biased towards males.